yehaniharshika/Serialization-and-Deserialization/README.md

 <b>Introduction</b>

-Serialization is a mechanism of converting the state of an object into a byte stream, allowing the object to be easily saved to a file, transmitted over a network, or stored in memory.
+Serialization is a mechanism of converting the state of an object into a byte stream, allowing the object to be easily saved to a file, transmitted over a network, or stored in memory.<br><br>
 Deserialization is the reverse process, converting the byte stream back into a copy of the original object.
 These processes are fundamental in Java for enabling object persistence and data interchange.